Genesy-AI/tech-assignement-max/README.md

 - Abstraction layer to handle different provider inputs.
 - Show process feedback to the user
 - Update frontend accordingly

+#### Nice to have

+Take into account provider rate limits, right now they have unlimited RPS/RPM, however they told us they will add rate limits to their endpoints.

 #### Provider APIs